sonrisesoftware/weather-desktop/README.md

 **Class Generator**

 Weather Desktop uses Class Generator to build some files, so [download it](https://github.com/iBeliever/qclassgen/archive/master.zip) and extract it to a directory called `classgen`.

+**Dependencies under Debian/Ubuntu**

+Under Debian, Ubuntu, or any of their derivatives, you can easily install the necessary dependencies as follows:

+    $ sudo apt-get install build-essential cmake kdelibs5-dev libqjson-dev

 **From the command line under Unix/Linux:**